 When someone told me the other day that The Hershey Company (you know, that big one in Pennsylvania with all the kisses?) is making mobile phones, my first thought was: “why in God’s name would they try to compete with Apple and Google?”
 My second thought was: “are they available with almonds?”

 More interested in finding out the answer to the latter, I went hunting to verify the merits of this preposterous claim.
-Surely, someone was pulling the leg of the guy who loves candy and technology above all else.
+Surely, someone was pulling the leg of the guy who loves bulk candy bars and technology above all else.
 I have come to find out that this story is true.
 According to Hershey themselves, they are, in fact, developing a mobile network…in Africa.

 That’s right.
 As a part of their continued effort to improve the lives of cocoa farmers in West Africa, Hershey has been rolling out a mobile phone network in Ghana.
 It’s called CocoaLink and it started last year.
 The program is a joint venture with the World Cocoa Foundation and the Ghana Cocoa Board where cocoa farmers will use low cost mobile phones linked to the Hershey CocoaLink network with the idea that it will help them be better farmers.